-Bangkok, while busy with motor traffic of all sorts, is surprisingly suitable for exploration by foot.
-Most streets have at least a little footpath next to them, and many of the local people commute to work using a combination of skytrain and walking or tuk-tuks as well.
-Walking around in blazing sunshine, in the middle of the day may be a little too hot for most of us, but in the mornings and evenings, when more of the local people are up and around as well, a little walk can be one of the most enjoyable ways to get to know the city better.
+Even though Bangkok has a lot of traffic, it is surprisingly easy to get around on foot.
+Most streets have at least a little footpath next to them, and many locals commute to work using a combination of the Skytrain and walking or tuk-tuks.
+Walking around in the blazing sunshine in the middle of the day may be a little too hot for most of us, but in the mornings and evenings, when more of the locals are up and about as well, a little walk can be one of the most enjoyable ways to get to know the city better.

 As the traffic in Bangkok can be moving very slowly during the peak traffic hours, walking is not only a fun option because you get to see more, but sometimes an even quicker way of getting from A to B than taking a taxi!

 The main areas of the city can be considered generally safe, and one shouldn’t be afraid of venturing around the city.
 Just make sure to always take care of your valuables, as pick-pocketers are around in all the busy cities when there are very many people walking around.
 Many of the more local areas provide great photo opportunities, and the colors and smells of all the busy markets will keep all of your senses entertained.

 If your feet start getting too tired, you can always stop for a cold drink at a 7-11 or grab some delicious and inexpensive Thai-food from a street vendor.
 At the end of your walk, you can always zip back home using the taxis, tuk-tuks, or train system.
 Bangkok is waiting for you to come and explore it!